f3ve/freedomevenden.com/src/pages/blog/how-to-create-your-own-medium-style-rich-text-editor-in-react.md

 ### execCommand()

 First, let's talk about `execCommand()` .
 This becomes available when you set an HTML element’s `contenteditable` attribute to true.
 It basically allows you to run commands that manipulate the editable area.
 Be aware that MDN shows an obsolete warning for this method so it’s possible that it might not work the way you expect between browsers, so be sure to try your text editor in different browsers.
-It might be better to figure out your own way to implement certain features instead of relying on `.execCommand()`; for the purpose of this post we will stick with `execCommand()`.
+It might be better to figure out your own way to implement certain features instead of relying on `execCommand()`; for the purpose of this post we will stick with `execCommand()`.

 ```js
 // Basic syntax